coreybutler/fenix/README.md

 ![Downloads](https://img.shields.io/github/downloads/coreybutler/fenix/v2.0.0/total.svg)

 ---
-**UPDATE 6/6/19**
+**UPDATE 9/18/19**
-The causes of the massive delays are finally over.
-My personal time was consumed by a [renovation](https://medium.com/@goldglovecb/how-i-used-css-js-to-remodel-a-condo-a6fc6834bc64?source=friends_link&sk=03582729f5d011a730bdc6f888f681b8) that was supposed to be a part-time 3 month effort (took 18, full time).
-During that time, I also built a consulting practice (you know, still need to put food on the table), and a data product (which is in the process of being acquired).
-With these things finally completed, more attention can finally be paid to Fenix.

 Fenix 3 is done, for both Mac and Windows.
 We had to cut a few things, like automatic updates (it will prompt you to download a new version when new updates are available).
 Unfortunately, the tools for updating an Electron app aren't really sufficient enough to support some of the new features (like the built-in CLI, updating the `PATH`, etc).
-We will be working on a more streamlined autoupdate experience after releasing Fenix 3.
+We are working on a more streamlined autoupdate experience, which will power future versions.

-**Rather than making everyone wait longer, we're going to release Fenix 3 in mid-July 2019.** There is still alot we want to do with it, but we realize the delay has been ridiculous.

 Fenix 3 is just one of several things we've been working on under the Author.io brand to make writing software a more efficient/enjoyable process.
 Since there are several efforts underway (and only 2 of us working on everything), we're also spending time to turn Author.io into a full-fledged company.
-Don't worry, Fenix will still be free... we're exploring other monetization options to support continued development.
+Don't worry, Fenix will still be free... we're exploring other monetization options to support continued development, as well as sponsorship for the many open source efforts we're puring time into.

 We're also nearly finished with the following: